 Cue Ilona Oppenheim’s earth-shattering cookbook Savor: Rustic Recipes Inspired by Forest, Field, And Farm.
 In the midst of my wavering, I came across this gorgeous book when it caught my eye in an interior design shop.
 I remember impulsively grabbing it off the shelf, flipping through a handful of pages and deciding that that was enough to make a purchase.
 My lack of self-control (let’s call it instinct) proved to be right because I could hardly dream up a more beautiful, informative and helpful book to guide me through the complicated world of modern eats.

-A native Swiss, Ilona now lives in Aspen—yes, that Aspen—with her husband and two kids, interspersing short vignettes of her life in both worlds in-between gorgeous recipes and photos.
-With mincing words, Ilona gives her opinion on what it means to eat “real” foods, saying,
+A native Swiss, Ilona now lives in Aspen—yes, that Aspen—with her husband and two kids, interspersing short vignettes of her life from both worlds in-between gorgeous recipes and photos.
+Without mincing words, Ilona gives her opinion on what it means to eat “real” foods, saying,

 Because I grew up among farms, I’ve always been troubled by the disconnect between mass-produced food and the true sources of our daily nutrition.
 My children, Hendrix and Liloo, know that food doesn’t just appear from an inanimate object like the refrigerator or “grow” at the supermarket…Whenever I’m in the city, I realize that it’s a treasure-hunt to find farm-fresh [foods].
 But locally grown food is more nutritious and tastes better because it spends less time in transit and is picked when it’s ripe.